industrial hygiene

 Key Takeaways:

-- Industrial hygiene degrees focus on workplace hazard assessment and mitigation, including chemical exposure, disease outbreaks, and psychological impacts.
+• Industrial hygiene degrees focus on assessing and mitigating workplace hazards, including chemical exposure, disease outbreaks, and psychological impacts.

-- Continuing education and certification, like the Certified Industrial Hygienist (CIH) credential, are essential for career growth in industrial hygiene.
+• Continuing education and certification, such as the Certified Industrial Hygienist (CIH) credential, are essential for career advancement in industrial hygiene.

 Companies that must comply with Occupational Safety and Health Administration regulations relating to environmental exposure and controls incorporate elements of industrial hygiene into their work practices.

-Here is a brief overview of typical industrial hygiene degree curricula, additional career enhancing professional development opportunities and the career outlook for industrial hygiene degree graduates.
+Here is a brief overview of typical industrial hygiene degree curricula, additional career-enhancing professional development opportunities, and the career outlook for graduates with an industrial hygiene degree.

 Industrial Hygiene Degree Course Work

-Some of the core course topics that students can expect to take when they enroll in Master of Science in Industrial Hygiene programs are epidemiology, environmental and occupational health, behavioral science and health policy.
-These courses prepare students to assess and help mitigate hazards in the work place that relate to infectious disease outbreaks, environmental exposure to toxic chemicals and the psychological impacts that are associated with traumatic events and accidents that have taken place in work environments.
+Some of the core course topics that students can expect to take when they enroll in the Master of Science in Industrial Hygiene programs are epidemiology, environmental and occupational health, behavioral science, and health policy.
+These courses prepare students to assess and help mitigate hazards in the workplace related to infectious disease outbreaks, environmental exposure to toxic chemicals, and the psychological impacts associated with traumatic events and accidents that occur in work environments.

-Other specialization course topics include occupational health laws, controls of toxic physical agents, ergonomics, industrial ventilation and principles of public health.
-When considering enrollment in industrial hygiene degree programs, students should choose those that are accredited through the Accreditation Board of Engineering and Technology or ABET.
+Other specialization course topics include occupational health laws, controls of toxic physical agents, ergonomics, industrial ventilation, and principles of public health.
+When considering enrollment in industrial hygiene degree programs, students should choose those that are accredited through the Accreditation Board of Engineering and Technology (ABET).

 Continuing Education and Certification for Industrial Hygienists

-The depth of knowledge that one needs to remain effective in the field of industrial hygiene is significant, and practitioners usually take continuing education courses for career growth and to refresh their knowledge in certain key areas.
-Some professional development courses that are available to them relate to chemical monitoring and detection, assessment and control of gas in the work environment and respiratory protection.
+The depth of knowledge required to remain effective in the field of industrial hygiene is substantial, and practitioners typically pursue continuing education courses to advance their careers and refresh their knowledge in key areas.
+Some professional development courses available to them relate to chemical monitoring and detection, assessment and control of gases in the work environment, and respiratory protection.

-Many industrial hygienists seek certification to help them demonstrate competency to employers and colleagues.
-The Certified Industrial Hygienist (CIH) designation is a globally recognized credential within the field of industrial hygiene that many practitioners consider acquiring.
+Many industrial hygienists seek certification to demonstrate their competency to employers and colleagues.
+The Certified Industrial Hygienist (CIH) designation is a globally recognized credential within the field of industrial hygiene that many practitioners consider essential to acquire.

 Professional Associations for Industrial Hygiene

 Joining a professional association for industrial hygiene is a primary way that industrial hygienists gain access to continuing education courses and certification programs.
-The American Industrial Hygiene Association (AIHA) provides its members with professional development materials, career resources and valuable networking opportunities through AIHA sponsored events and volunteer activities.
-The American Board of Industrial Hygiene sets the criteria for CIH credentials, administers exams and tracks the maintenance activities associated with keeping those credentials current.
+The American Industrial Hygiene Association (AIHA) provides its members with professional development materials, career resources, and valuable networking opportunities through AIHA-sponsored events and volunteer activities.
+The American Board of Industrial Hygiene sets the criteria for CIH credentials, administers exams, and tracks the maintenance activities required to keep those credentials current.

 Career Outlook for Industrial Hygienist Degree Graduates